saiphanindar2007/emergency-ai/README.md

 > Live Google Gemini API calls are intentionally disabled
 > due to hackathon billing constraints.

-✔ Architecture is fully Gemini-ready
+✔ Architecture is fully **Gemini-ready**
-✔ AI logic is modular, replaceable, and explainable
+✔ AI logic is modular, structured, and replaceable
-✔ Live Gemini integration can be enabled instantly when billing is available
+✔ Gemini integration can be enabled instantly when billing is available

-This approach is **commonly accepted in GDG hackathons** to demonstrate:
+This approach is **commonly accepted in GDG hackathons**
-- AI system design
+to demonstrate AI design safely and reliably.
-- architectural thinking
-- responsible deployment practices

----

-## 📈 Analytics & Observability (Google Tooling)

-The system uses **Firebase Analytics** to track high-level events such as:

-- Emergency session start
-- AI decision generation by severity
-- Emergency call escalation

-All analytics are:
-- anonymous
-- privacy-preserving
-- used strictly for system improvement

 ---